-The checklist included age (from 20 -90years old) sex (male, female), clinical presentation like fever (body temperature of 38c or more), shortness of breath (frightening sensation of being unable to breath normally or feeling suffocated), cough(a rapid expulsion of air from lungs typically in order to clear the lung airways of fluid, mucus, or other materials), severity of disease as critical (Table -1-) (patient with oxygen saturation below 94% or develop complications like respiratory failure or septic shock) and not critical, treatment type (Oxygen therapy, continuous positive airway pressure (CPAP), respiratory care unit (RCU) admission and drug therapy like antibiotics like ( macrolides, cephalosporins or else) steroids like (dexamethasone, hydrocortisone) and antiviral drugs (remdesivir, oseltamivir) (14).
+The checklist included age (from 20 -90years old) sex (male, female), clinical presentation like fever (body temperature of 38c or more), shortness of breath (frightening sensation of being unable to breath normally or feeling suffocated), cough(a rapid expulsion of air from lungs typically in order to clear the lung airways of fluid, mucus, or other materials), severity of disease as critical (Table -1-) (patient with oxygen saturation below 94% or develop complications like respiratory failure or septic shock) and not critical, treatment type (Oxygen therapy, continuous positive airway pressure (CPAP), respiratory care unit (RCU) admission and drug therapy antibiotics like macrolides. like (cephalosporins else) steroids or like (dexamethasone, hydrocortisone) and antiviral drugs (remdesivir, oseltamivir) (14).
 Patient complications were also registered and the outcome of the patient was divided into two categories (discharged or dead).